 Having a close family member with ulcerative colitis puts you at increased risk of developing the condition.

 What causes ulcerative colitis?

 Unfortunately the cause is still unknown despite intensive research.
 Causative factors that have been suggested include:

 Some doctors suggest a combination of some or all of these factors may be involved.
-Psychological stress and food allergies are not thought to play a role in development of the disease, but they may aggravate symptoms in some people.
+Psychological stress and food allergies are not thought to play a role in development of the disease.

 Ulcerative colitis is sometimes difficult to diagnose because its symptoms can be similar to other conditions such as bowel infections or irritable bowel syndrome.
-Most people with the disease will generally need a colonoscopy, sigmoidoscopy, or barium enema to confirm the diagnosis.
+Most people with suspected ulcerative colitis will need a colonoscopy or sigmoidoscopy to confirm the diagnosis.

-Colonoscopy and sigmoidoscopy are endoscopic examinations, in which a thin, flexible tube with a light on it (an endoscope) is passed into the rectum to allow the doctor to view the lining of your bowel.
+Colonoscopy and flexible sigmoidoscopy are endoscopic examinations, in which a thin, flexible tube with a light on it (an endoscope) is passed into the rectum to allow the doctor to view the lining of your bowel.
 You will be lightly sedated during the procedure.
-The doctor may take a small piece of tissue from the lining of your bowel for examination under a microscope.
+The doctor may take several small pieces of tissue from the lining of your bowel for examination under a microscope.
 This is called a biopsy.

 Blood tests can reveal whether you have anaemia or any vitamin or mineral deficiencies.
 Blood tests can also confirm that there is inflammation in the body.